Widget not in any sidebars

 - Eat for immunity – have a diet high in fruits, vegetables, whole grains and healthy fats such as fish, nut and olive oil.
 Foods containing vitamin C, zinc and other antioxidants help your body fight infection and inflammation.

 - Reduce stress – Does stress affect immunity?
 You bet it does.
 While there are strong ties between sleep and immunity, there are strong ties between stress and immunity as well.
+How to sleep with stress can be a challenge by itself.
 When you have anxiety or periods of stress your body releases stress hormones that inhibit your immune system.
 When you’re stressed, your more likely to get sick when exposed to someone else who is sick.

 Conclusion – Sleep and Immunity